 Incident reporting in Scotland under the Reservoirs (Scotland) Act 2011 is currently undertaken on a voluntary basis as the required section in the Act has still to be commenced.

 It is good practice to report incidents to enable the appropriate bodies to identify any potential trends or similarities in reported incidents which could support research and investigations into these issues.

-if your reservoir is registered and there’s an incident that could result in damage or injury, you should contact us immediately and ask to speak to the Reservoirs Regulatory Unit.
+If your reservoir is registered and there’s an incident that could result in damage or injury, you should contact us immediately on our 24 Hour Pollution Hotline: 0800 80 70 60 and ask to speak to the Reservoirs Regulatory Unit.